A project from '19. It was interesting to learn about refractor alignment and construction and to get a possibly lightweight tube.

 Metal rack and pinion from svbony.
 The backlash in it is somehow removed by adjusting screws (at the top, hexagonal), but it turned out that it is better to increase the thickness of the Teflon gaskets.
 They are self-adhesive, so you just have to take off a couple of the lower ones, stick a strip of tape in that place (60 microns was too much, 40 is just right) and glue the Teflon ones on top.

-First you need to set the focuser to be parallel to the optical axis of the lens - the focuser itself is placed as level as possible in the tube, the lens is closed with the cover, the cheshire eyepiece is directed to the light and by slight tilting of the lens the flare in the cheshire is brought together into one.
-(The error gives astigmatism and coma).
+First, you must set the focuser so that it is parallel to the optical axis of the lens - the focuser itself is placed as flat as possible in the tube, the lens is covered with a cap (preferably with a hole in the center), the Cheshire eyepiece is directed to the light and by slight tilting of the lens the flare in the Cheshire is reduced to one (the error gives astigmatism).

 It is better to check without the diagonal, it can introduce an error, which will be visible if you twist it.